Tue08Oct2019Tue31Mar20206:00 pmMETEC Driver Education Centre, Kilsyth

 How do I register for the event?

-Race entries will be through entryboss.cc under ‘Eastern Cycling Club’ or directly via this link https://entryboss.cc/races/4484 They will open soon.
+Race entries will be through entryboss.cc under ‘Eastern Cycling Club’ or directly via this link https://entryboss.cc/races/4484.
+ENTRIES NOW OPEN.

 There will be no on the day entries.